SteveJustin1963/tec-FEMBOT/README.md

 - Integrate a microphone and speech-to-text
 -

+### mint code
-This MINT code simulates a basic communication link between a fembot and a ChatGPT-like AI system.
-Here's a breakdown of the code:
+- simulates a basic communication link between a fembot and a ChatGPT

-1. We define variables for sensor reading, AI response, and action to take.
+- We define variables for sensor reading, AI response, and action to take.

-2. The `S` function simulates reading sensor data.
+- The `S` function simulates reading sensor data.
 In this example, it generates a random number between 0 and 99.

-3. The `A` function simulates sending data to the AI and getting a response.
+- The `A` function simulates sending data to the AI and getting a response.
 In a real implementation, this would make an API call to the ChatGPT system.
 Here, it simply checks if the sensor reading is above 50.

-4. The `I` function interprets the AI response and decides on an action.
+- The `I` function interprets the AI response and decides on an action.
 In this simple example, it sets the action to 1 if the response is 1, and 0 otherwise.

-5. The `P` function performs the action, which in this case just prints "Moving forward" or "Stopping".
+- The `P` function performs the action, which in this case just prints "Moving forward" or "Stopping".

-6. The `M` function is the main loop that ties everything together.
+- The `M` function is the main loop that ties everything together.
 It continuously reads the sensor, gets an AI response, interprets it, and performs the action.

-To use this code:
+### To use
 1. Load it into your MINT interpreter.
 2. The code will automatically start running the main loop `M`.
 3. You'll see continuous output of sensor readings, AI responses, and actions.